hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/ebs-volumes-should-be-in-a-backup-plan.md

 ## Description

+DISCLAIMER - This policy works when all resources of type aws_backup_selection, aws_backup_plan and aws_backup_vault are present in the root module.

 This control evaluates if an Amazon EBS volume in in-use state is covered by a backup plan.
 The control fails if an EBS volume isn't covered by a backup plan.
 If you set the backupVaultLockCheck parameter equal to true, the control passes only if the EBS volume is backed up in an AWS Backup locked vault.

 Backups help you recover more quickly from a security incident.
 They also strengthen the resilience of your systems.
 Including Amazon EBS volumes in a backup plan helps you protect your data from unintended loss or deletion.